-Workers can find gigs through websites such as Hustler Gigs or Upwork which connect them directly with employers who need help completing various tasks ranging in both complexity and duration–from simple errands (think grocery shopping) or quick data entry projects up to full-time positions including graphic design artists working remotely for clients around the world.
+Workers can find gigs through websites such as Upwork which connect them directly with employers who need help completing various tasks ranging in both complexity and duration–from simple errands (think grocery shopping) or quick data entry projects up to full-time positions including graphic design artists working remotely for clients around the world.

 4. Nearly 60% of independent gig workers consider their working conditions to be flexible.